 Conclusion: Harden Your Jellyfin Installation

 If your Jellyfin instance is reachable from the internet, Fail2Ban is essential.
 Brute-force attempts are constant and invisible until you check your logs.
-I was shocked when I first looked, thousands of attempts per day from IPs all over the world.
+I was shocked when I first looked.
+Thousands of attempts per day from IPs all over the world.

 You should have already: